 So does this mean you can’t grind idli batter or garam masala in a 500-watt mixer grinder?
 Not really.
 It just means that it will take longer to grind them.
-Also, it may affect the mixer grinder’s durability if you do so on a constant basis.
+Also, it may affect the mixer grinder’s durability if you constantly do so.
 We have often seen the blades of 500-watt mixer grinders becoming loose or the coupler getting damaged when they are used to grind tough ingredients.
-In fact, except for Panasonic, most mixer grinders in the 500-749 watt range are priced so economically and their built quality isn’t that great.
+In fact, except for Panasonic, most mixer grinders in the 500-749 watt range are priced very economically and their built quality isn’t that great.

 To be fair, this also happens with poor quality or old 750-watt mixer grinder jars too.

-So if you want a mixer grinder with fairly good built quality, durability and grinding performance, opt for one with 750-watt motor.
-If you are willing to spend a bit more, a 900 or 1000 watt mixer grinder will offer you a higher level of durability and even superior built quality.
+So if you want a mixer grinder with fairly good built quality, durability and grinding performance, opt for one with a 750-watt motor.
+If you are willing to spend a bit more, a 900 or 1000-watt mixer grinder will offer you a higher level of durability and even superior built quality.

 Other Factors That Affect Grinding Performance